The music photography magazine gallery of

 The Clearing Stage hosted a show from “Cymande”, who, in their original style, fused together strands of Rastafarian rhythms with jazz, soul funk and R&B.

 With a back drop of a monumental lightening display, they played a set of exclusively self-penned songs and conveyed the true spirit of togetherness giving the audience a show full of meaning and emotion whilst remaining upbeat and irresistible to dance to.

-Although the rain had been an intermittent but powerful presence throughout the weekend, the festival spirit refused to be dampened as the last night grew closer.The UK’s offerings begun with Mungo’s HIFI, a Glasgow-based sound system and production unit who gave a popular and original Reggae/Dancehall experience in the perfectly sized, 900 capacity, open air arena that is home to their epic Mungo’s HIFI SoundSystem.
+Although the rain had been an intermittent but powerful presence throughout the weekend, the festival spirit refused to be dampened as the last night grew closer.The UK’s offerings begun with Mungo’s HIFI.
+The Glasgow-based sound system & production unit gave a popular & original Reggae/Dancehall experience in the open air arena.

 In The Dimensions Garden

-BBC 6 Music’s “Giles Peterson” gave a hugely popular performance to a now soaked but delighted crowd mixing house and hip hop with soul and jazz showing exactly why the DJ, Broadcaster, producer and owner of Brownswood Recordings has a continued legion of followers and is globally sought after to provide his unique positive and ever expansive vibe to the occasion.
+BBC 6 Music’s “Giles Peterson” gave a hugely popular performance to a now soaked but delighted crowd.Mixing house & hip hop with soul & jazz showing exactly why the DJ, Broadcaster, producer & owner of Brownswood Recordings has a continued legion of followers.He is globally sought after to provide his unique positive & ever expansive vibe to the occasion.